Contents insurance guide

 Do I need home contents insurance?

-If you live in a leasehold flat, your freeholder should arrange buildings insurance but you’ll need to buy your own contents insurance.
+If you live in a leasehold flat, your freeholder should arrange buildings insurance.
+You'll need to buy your own contents insurance.

 How much is contents insurance?

 The average annual cost of contents insurance is around £127, which is about £2.40 per week.²